 Walking throughout the city of Funchal, I would like to call your attention to our pavements.

-This technique of paving as a craft is believed to have origin in Mesopotamia, where rocky materials were used inside and outside constructions, passing through Ancient Greece and Ancient Rome.
+This technique of paving as a craft is believed to have originated in Mesopotamia, where rocky materials were used inside and outside constructions, passing throughout both Ancient Greece and Rome.

 Silvia Dória (Official Tourist Guide)